cloudfoundry/routing-release/README.md

           type: tcp
     ```

-    Routing release now supports using a relational database for all data.
-We
-    recommend this over using etcd.
-To opt into this feature you can configure
-    your manifest with the following `sqldb` properties.
-These can be configured
-    in a property-overrides stub under the
-    `property_overrides.routing_api.sqldb` property.
-To migrate existing
-    deployments to use a relational database see [Migrating from ETCD](#Migrating from ETCD)
+    The routing-release now supports a relational database for the Routing API.
+We recommend this instead of etcd.
+To opt into this feature you can configure your manifest stub with the following `sqldb` properties.
+To migrate existing deployments to use a relational database see [Migrating from ETCD](#Migrating from ETCD)

     ```
     properties: